Mitigating Shortcut Learning with Diffusion Counterfactuals and Diverse Ensembles: Supplementary Results

 \subsection{Diversification Leads to Ensemble Models Attending to Different Cues}

-Figure \ref{fig:diversity_comparison} illustrates a feature-centric description of 10 ensemble models trained with a diversification objective on OOD data (a) and Diffusion generated counterfactuals (b).
-Within each results are shown for ColorDSprites (upper panel) and UTKFace (lower panel).
+Figure \ref{fig:diversity_comparison} illustrates a feature-centric description of 10 ensemble models trained with a diversification objective on \emph{ood} data (a) and Diffusion generated counterfactuals (b).
 The variation across models is evident: several models substantially reduce their dependency on the leading cues of the respective datasets (black edges), diverging considerably from the almost identical configurations present in the baseline ensemble (red edges).
+For some of the models, in fact, the averted attention on the main shortcut cue leads to increased reliance on one of the other observed features (e.g. scale and age for models 7 (ColorDsprites), 73 (UTKFace) and 5 (CelebA) in \autoref{fig:diversity_comparison:ood}, and models 80 (ColorDsprites), 47 (UTKFace) and 61 (CelebA)) in \autoref{fig:diversity_comparison:diff}).

-\subsection{On the Influence of an Increased Number of OOD Samples for Ensemble Disagreement}
+\subsection{On the Influence of an Increased Number of \emph{ood} Samples for Ensemble Disagreement}

 As per the original objective, with DPM sampling we aim to circumvent the diversification dependency on Out-Of-Distribution data, which is often not readily accessible and can be costly to procure.
-We test this dependency further and assess the quality of the diversification results when matching the number of OOD data used for diversification to the original training data for the ensemble.
-We report in Table \ref{tbl:suppl_ood_full} our findings.
-We observe the quality of the disagreement on ColorDSprites to only marginally benefit from additional disagreement samples, with approximately $10$ to $15\%$ of the models to avert their attention from the shortcut cue \emph{color}.
-On the other hand, we observe a strong improvement in the diversification for UTKFace, mainly registered via the \emph{cross} objective, where approximately $39\%$ of the models avert their attention from the \emph{ethnicity} shortcut, as opposed to the original $1\%$ to $20\%$ in our previous experiments, while maintaining high predictive performance on the validation set.
+We test this dependency further and assess the quality of the diversification results when matching the number of \emph{ood} data used for diversification to the original training data for the ensemble.
+We report in \autoref{tbl:suppl_ood_full} our findings.
+We observe the quality of the disagreement on ColorDSprites to only marginally benefit from additional disagreement samples, with approximately $1\%$ to $7\%$ more of the models to avert their attention from the shortcut cue \emph{color} as compared to the original experiments.
+On the other hand, we observe a strong improvement in the diversification for UTKFace, mainly registered via the \emph{div} objective, where $24\%$ of the models averted their attention from the \emph{ethnicity} shortcut, as opposed to the original $6\%$ in our previous experiments, while maintaining high predictive performance on the validation set.
+We observe marginal improvements on the other objectives, with approximately $4\%$ to $8\%$ additional models achieving cue aversion.
 We speculate this gain to be due to the higher complexity of the features within the data, which may require additional specimens for appropriate diversification.